 High leverage can be very tempting because it allows you to trade bigger lots and gain larger profits from trades.
 From the example above, you can see how quickly a $100 trade with a leverage of 1000:1 can be wiped out – even a 0.1% drop would wipe out the margin.
 With a lower margin, a 1% drop would be required to wipe out the margin.
 By increasing the percentage at which your margin can be wiped out, you reduce the chances of margin calls and give yourself a chance for the markets to go your way.

 When choosing a Forex broker, take note of the leverages they offer because you may need to adjust your leverage depending on market volatility.
 When there is little volatility, higher leverage may be used to magnify the profits from small market movements, while the opposite can be done when volatility is very high.

 Brokers these days have started to include the entire capital in your account in the margin percentage to reduce the chances of margin calls.
 To take advantage of this, ensure you have a reasonable amount of capital in your account.
 You can now open an account with as little as $50, but this amount makes it easy to lose your entire capital to stop-outs.
 A larger capital above $1,000 ensures that the margin percentage remains high regardless of the losses.

 Keep the amount of risk low

 This means choosing smaller lot sizes.
-An entire lot is worth $100,000, but there are mini and micro lots which require less capital and margin.
+An entire lot is worth $100,000, but some mini and micro-lots require less capital and margin.
 Ensure that the lot sizes you trade are reasonable depending on your trade capital to limit risk.
 You should also reduce the number of simultaneous trades because numerous trades reduce your margin percentage and put you at risk of a margin call.
 (Risk-management in Forex)